 Laguna Beach County Water District staff performs continuous water quality testing to ensure its customers safe drinking water.
 Water supplies are carefully monitored and meet all state and federal standards for health and safety.
 Each year, the results of these tests are compiled in a water quality report and distributed to all District customers.

 Since 1990, California water utilities have been providing an annual Water Quality Report to their customers.
 This year's report has been prepared in compliance with regulations called for in 1996 reauthorization of the Safe Drinking Water Act (SDWA).
-The reauthorization charged the United States Environmental Protection Agency (USEPA) with updating and strengthening the tap water regulatory program and changed the report's due date to July 1.
+The reauthorization charged the United States Environmental Protection Agency (USEPA) with updating the tap water regulatory program and changed the report's due date to July 1.

 USEPA and the California Department of Health Services (CDHS) are the agencies responsible for establishing drinking water quality standards.
 To ensure that your tap water is safe to drink, USEPA and CDHS prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 CDHS regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
 The federal Food and Drug Administration (FDA) also sets regulations for bottled water.